 Manufacturers sell them to consumers, calling them air cleaners, air ionizers, air purifiers, disinfectants or deodorizers.
 For our purposes we will be concentrating on industrial and commercial use.
 This use requires high concentrations of ozone, and should only be undertaken when the space is unoccupied.

 While many mold treatment methods require physical contact with mold spores, ozone can travel through the air and porous materials.
 Since high concentrations of ozone kills mold permanently, ozone generators are commonplace for mold remediation contractors.
-Used in conjunction with quality commercial humidifiers and air scrubbers, the three tools are an effective mold remedy.
+Used in conjunction with quality commercial dehumidifiers and air scrubbers, the three tools are an effective mold remedy.

 Smoke Smell and Odor Removal